Editor’s Note: This post was updated on March 25, 2019.

 If you’re chasing vanity metrics like traffic, you may think that your campaigns are succeeding when traffic spikes.
 But you’re going to be pretty bummed out later on when you see that all you managed to do was increase your ad spend without generating any new revenue…

 Before you and your PPC agency put valuable time and resources into boosting your traffic, use the metrics above to create value and convert more of your existing visitors.

-One quick caveat — like traffic, having a decent CTR is important.
+One quick caveat — like traffic, engagement is important.
 If no one is clicking on your ad to get to your website or landing page, your PPC campaign probably needs some TLC, if it isn’t already DOA.
 (Too many acronyms, sorry!)

-Also like traffic, however, clicks aren’t worth anything if you don’t convert them.
+Also like traffic, however, engagement-based metrics like click-through rate (CTR) aren’t worth anything if you don’t convert them.
 If you take a broad, holistic view of your PPC efforts, CTR is just another incidental metric.
 Instead of sweating over Google Analytics’ CTR data, AdEspresso suggests looking to the “Biggest Changes” report in your dashboard overview to sort your metrics in a more conversion-focused light.

 Further, judging the relative CTR to other ads of the same type is a more results-oriented way to track ad performance.
 Relative CTR is more useful for understanding your campaign’s challenges than overall clicks.

 Finally, Quality Scores might also have a negative impact on your CTR — but since we already talked about that, we know you’re on top of it.
 (And if you’re not, scroll back up and read the ‘Quality Score’ section again so you will be on top of it.)

 Here’s a little insider tip: Improving our CTR and Quality Score is at the heart of our SKAGs technique😉